benjaminbolgrin/pytclisbar/README.md

 # pytclisbar
-## A CLI status bar written in Python
+## A threaded CLI status bar written in Python.